gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    policy to allow fallback or not.
-However, the possibility to use fallback is based on the ULP can operate using user messages that are no longer than 16383 bytes and where the security issues can be mitigated or considerd acceptable.
+However, the possibility to use fallback is based on the ULP can operate using user messages that are no longer than 16383 bytes and where the security issues can be mitigated or considered acceptable.
 Fallback is NOT RECOMMEND to be enabled as it enables downgrade to weaker algorithms and versions of DTLS.

-   A SCTP client that receives an INIT-ACK that is not compliant according this specification may in certain cases potentially perform an fallback to RFC 6083 behavior.
+   A SCTP client that receives an INIT-ACK that is not compliant according to this specification may in certain cases potentially perform a fallback to RFC 6083 behavior.
 The first case is when the SCTP client receives an INIT-ACK doesn't contain the SCTP-Adaptation-Indication parameter with the DTLS/SCTP adaptation layer codepoint, see {{sec-IANA-ACP}}, but do include the SCTP-AUTH parameters on a server that are expected to provide services using DTLS.
-The second case is when the INIT-ACK do contain the SCTP-Adaptation-Indication parameter with the correct code point, however the HMAC-ALGO or the Chunks parameters values are such that do not fullfil the requirement of this specification but do meet the requirements of RFC 6083.
+The second case is when the INIT-ACK do contain the SCTP-Adaptation-Indication parameter with the correct code point, however, the HMAC-ALGO or the Chunks parameters values are such that do not fulfill the requirement of this specification but do meet the requirements of RFC 6083.
 In either of these cases the client could attempt DTLS per RFC 6083 as fallback.
 However, the fallback attempt should only be performed if policy says that is acceptable.

-   If fallback is allowed it is possible that the client will send plain text user messages prior to DTLS handshake as it is allowed per RFC 6083.
+   If fallback is allowed, it is possible that the client will send plain text user messages prior to DTLS handshake as it is allowed per RFC 6083.
 So that needs to be part of the consideration for a policy allowing fallback.